marshfellow42/Markdown-Blog-Website/_posts/2024-05-11-how-to-create-a-static-website-only-using-markdown.md

 bundle install
 ```

-To run the server, run this command on the terminal
+To run the website, run this command on the terminal
 ```bash
 bundle exec jekyll serve
 ```